DELI-LAB-NTUsg/.github/profile/README.md

+## DELI Lab @ NTU Singapore
 The Design of Electrochemical Interfaces (DELI) Lab is a newly established research group at NTU Singapore.
 The overarching goal of our research group is to obtain a molecular level understanding of chemical reactivity at electrochemical interfaces for applications in energy storage and industrial decarbonization.
-Visit our webpage to learn more about the group!
+Visit our [website] (https://www.deli-lab.org/) to learn more about the group!

 <!--